Grigeo AB

-Grigiškės aqueduct - a protected technical monument - is preserved in the territory of the company.
+Grigiškės aqueduct - a protected technical monument - sits on company territory.

 History

-The Grigiškės paper factory was founded in 1923.
-Grzegorz Kurec, a gifted mechanic, hydraulic engineer, and businessman, started building the factory on the confluence of Neris and Vokė.
+Grigiškės paper factory was founded in 1923.
+Grzegorz Kurec, a mechanic, hydraulic engineer, and businessman, built the factory at the confluence of Neris and Vokė rivers.
 The factory started operating in 1925.

-In 1936, the production of white cardboard, cardboard boxes, and wrapping paper started.
-Before the war started, 300 employees worked in the company.
-The factory was demolished and burned down on the 12th of July in 1944, when the German army was retreating.
-It took more than a year to rebuild the factory.
+In 1936, the company began production of white cardboard, cardboard boxes, and wrapping paper.
+Before the war, 300 employees worked there.
+The factory was demolished and burned down on 12 July 1944, when the German army was retreating.
+It took more than a year to rebuild.
 From 1980 to 1985, Grigiškės factory was the biggest cellulose and paper production company in Lithuania and employed almost 3000 workers.
-Grigiškės paper mill also managed the Pabradė and Naujieji Verkiai factories.
+Grigiškės paper mill managed the Pabradė and Naujieji Verkiai factories.

-Grigiškės AB was established in.
-1991.
-In November of 2003, Grigiškės AB merged with Naujieji Verkiai AB.
-In order to carry out a project for the establishment of a new sawmill, Baltwood UAB was established, which is operating in Grigiškės.
-In 2010, Grigiškės AB acquired Klaipėdos Kartonas AB, which currently functions under the name Grigeo Klaipėda AB.
+Grigiškės AB was established in 1991.
+In November 2003, Grigiškės AB merged with Naujieji Verkiai AB.
+In order to build a sawmill, Baltwood UAB was established.
+In 2010, Grigiškės AB acquired Klaipėdos Kartonas AB, under the name Grigeo Klaipėda AB.
 The trademark Grigeo has been in use since 2015.
-In January of 2019, Grigeo AB transferred the production of corrugated cardboard to the subsidiary Grigeo Packaging UAB, which was founded in 2009.
+In January 2019, Grigeo AB transferred the production of corrugated cardboard to the subsidiary Grigeo Packaging UAB, which was founded in 2009.

-Production
+Products

-Grigeo AB group produces tissue paper, container-board and honeycomb, corrugated cardboard and packaging, and fibreboards.
-The group manufactures its products under the principle of circular economy: the used paper and packaging is sent back into the production process.
+Grigeo AB group produces tissue paper, container-board and honeycomb, corrugated cardboard and packaging, and fibreboard.
+The group manufactures its products under the principle of circular economy: used paper and packaging is reinjected into the production process.

-Household products by Grigeo AB trademark Grite: